hartenthaler/hh_extended_family/readme.md

 * wheter the name of proband is a full name or a short version
 * how empty parts of extended family should be presented

-The default presentation sequence of the extended family parts is oriented at the generation of the peoples in this part, relative to the proband
+The default presentation sequence of the extended family parts is oriented at the generation of the people in this part, relative to the proband
 * grandparents                             // generation +2
 * parents                                  // generation +1
 * uncles_and_aunts                         // generation +1